-For the better part of April, I've unwillingly accessorized my go-to uniform of vintage Levi jeans, a white T-shirt, and a black leather jacket with a hard, bloated stomach.
-To the chagrin of my friends and co-workers, I'm referring to the kind of bloating that you simply cannot stop complaining about—you feel so profoundly uncomfortable in your own skin that word vomit ensues.
-While I've yet to pinpoint the exact cause of this discomfort (I assume it may have something to do with my highly unsuccessful run-in with probiotics which, incidentally, can actually make you more bloated), I fortunately stumbled upon a solution after around 10 days of discomfort.
+For the better part of a month, I had unwillingly accessorized my go-to uniform of vintage Levi jeans, a white T-shirt, and a black leather jacket with a hard, bloated stomach.
+To the chagrin of friends and co-workers, it was the kind of bloating that I simply could not stop complaining about because I felt so profoundly uncomfortable in my own skin.
+I've yet to pinpoint the exact cause of this discomfort (I assume it may have something to do with my highly unsuccessful run-in with probiotics which, incidentally, can actually make you more bloated).
+Fortunately, I stumbled upon a solution to my incessant stomach bloating after suffering roughly 10 days of discomfort.

-After traversing the antacid section of Duane Reade on multiple occasions (to no success), my desperation led me to google the very eloquent words "what to do when your bloated stomach won't go away."
-Within seconds I was deep in an internet rabbit hole on HealingWell, a community forum dedicated to discussing various health issues (aka both a doctor and germaphobe's nightmare).
-It was in a chat entitled "Amazing cure for bloating that won't go away" that I discovered activated charcoal supplements as a way to alleviate bloating.
+After traversing the antacid section of Duane Reade on multiple occasions (to no success), my desperation led me to Google "what to do when your bloated stomach won't go away."
+Within seconds I was deep into an internet rabbit hole on HealingWell, a community forum dedicated to discussing various health issues (both a doctor and germaphobe's nightmare!).
+It was in a chat entitled "Amazing cure for bloating that won't go away" that I discovered activated charcoal supplements as a way to alleviate persistent stomach bloating.

 "This stuff is the bomb.
 I bought it at Whole Foods, took one capsule, woke up the next morning, and it was all over.
 I am truly stunned," wrote one user, who described bloating symptoms similar to mine.
-While I normally don't take health advice from strangers on the internet (and don't condone doing so), my desperation and familiarity with activated charcoal led me to the Whole Foods by my office within 15 minutes.
-After purchasing Country Life's activated charcoal supplements for $10, I popped two capsules per the instructions, went to bed, and woke up feeling like the balloon in my stomach was slowly deflating.
-The comparative success of this experiment led me to do more internet research, of course.
+While I normally don't take health advice from strangers on the internet (and don't condone doing so), my desperation and unfamiliarity with activated charcoal had me visiting the Whole Foods by my office within 15 minutes.
+After purchasing Country Life's Activated Charcoal Capsules for $10, I popped two supplements per the instructions, went to bed, and woke up feeling like the balloon in my stomach was slowly deflating.
+The comparative success of this experiment led me to do more internet research.